 - A. Reduction in lot area.
 No lot of record shall be reduced in size below the district requirements of this ordinance. - B. Use.
-A lot of record for which a deed has been recorded in the office of Recorder for St. Louis County prior to the effective date of this ordinance shall be deemed a buildable lot even though the lot area and/or dimensions are less than those required for the district in which the lot is located provided: - 1.
+A lot of record for which a deed has been recorded in the office of Recorder for St. Louis County prior to December 1, 1975 shall be deemed a buildable lot even though the lot area and/or dimensions are less than those required for the district in which the lot is located provided: - 1.
 The lot is a Lot of Record as defined herein; - 2.
 The lot has been in separate ownership from abutting lands at all times since it became substandard; - 3.
-The lot created complied with official controls in effect at the time; - 4.
-Sewage treatment and building setback requirements are met; and - 5.
+The lot created complied with official controls in effect at the time;

+- 4. Sewage treatment and building setback requirements are met; and - 5.
 That any lot so accepted shall be no less than fifty (50) feet in width. - C. Contiguous lots.
 Two (2) lots of record when contiguous and when held in common ownership shall be treated together as a single lot for purposes of this ordinance, provided such lots are located in the same district or if in different districts, the use proposed for either is allowed in both districts. - D. One principal building per lot.
-Except for a Planned Unit Development or a multiple-family project as provided for herein, not more than one principal building shall be located on a lot in any residential district.
+Not more than one principal building shall be located on a lot in any residential district. - E. Exceptions.

-E. Exceptions.
 The minimum lot width, lot area, and setback requirements established herein shall be maintained for the placement of all structures and additions unless otherwise provided.
 Greater lot area per unit may be required if necessary to provide for proper sewage treatment.
 Any structure in any zone district may have an extended roofline, which encroaches upon the minimum side, and rear yard setbacks, provided such encroachment shall not interfere with the adjacent property's solar access or create a drainage problem.